I had lunch last week with two friends who opened their own salons last year.

 There are many things to consider when choosing a salon location.

-Some factors will be deal-breakers for you.
-The other will be things that will influence the performance of your business but that you may be able to compromise on.
+Some factors will be deal-breakers for you, and others will influence your business’s performance, but you may be able to compromise.

-I hope this article has helped you with how to choose a salon location.
+I hope this article has helped you choose a salon location.